 The 2020−21 season begins October 1.
 Due to the pandemic, this year's series will take place online via Zoom, and while there will be no charge for admission, registration is required.
 Check the Headliners website for series and speaker details.

 For questions, please email firstname.lastname@example.org or call 612-625-2900.

 See the list of planned conferences for 2020–2021.
 If they don't appear on the list, they have either been cancelled or have yet to be scheduled.

-OLLI’s fall courses and SIGs will be offered online.
-Planning is underway for the winter and spring terms and we expect that the majority of offerings—if not all—will take place online.
+OLLI’s fall courses and SIGs are being offered online via Zoom.
+Planning is underway for the winter and spring terms, which will also take place online.
 Check the OLLI website for details.